Native OS X Applications

 Some information on the terms

 In Mac OS X, there are an unusual number of ways to make programs.
-One convenient way to classify them is by their user interface, and another is by the underlying technologies, both of which can contribute to the user's experience.

 "Aqua" is the term Apple has given to the standard look and feel of Mac OS X applications.
 This is basically what most Mac users think of when they run an OS X program.
 These programs can take advantage of a multitude of underlying technologies.
 Cocoa and Carbon refer to the two main methods of designing Aqua applications.
 Ideally, the user is completely oblivious to this fact, but there still persist differences which make the user experience between programs using one or the other technique differ.
 I also group AppleScripts, Menubar items, Docklings, and other goodies under the umbrella of Aqua applications.